-Besides setting your objectives, look into how you can incorporate your objectives into your mobile app.
+Besides setting your objectives, look into how you can incorporate your objectives into your android app or your iOS app.
 For instance, if you want to increase your engagement, you could explore developing an interactive game app - this could also tie-in with a lead generation objective as well.

 The next thing you need to do is to get all your stakeholders involved in the decision-making process.
 This includes marketers, who will be the primary users of the mobile app CMS, developers, management, and support staff.

 Choosing a mobile app CMS is a collective decision, and by getting everyone’s input, you’ll get a better understanding of user experience expectations from each stakeholder group.

 - List Out All the Key Features You Want

 Once all the stakeholders are on board, get everyone together and then brainstorm all the features and the requirements that you want in a mobile content management solution.
 Then, go through your list and identify any features that you and your stakeholders will deem as mandatory or preferential.
 If there are any features which are not mandatory or preferred, then you can put them to one side and then review at a later date.

 With your list of features, it is time to explore your mobile app CMS options.
 There are a host of different options out there, but here’s a rundown of the three main CMS categories:

 While traditional CMS platforms, also called web CMS, like WordPress, have adopted mobile, they often lack features that help to make the content look presentable on smaller devices.
 That said, there are a few traditional CMS options, like Sitefinity, which are mobile-friendly.

 A headless CMS is indeed the most preferred option when it comes for developing a mobile app, as they provide more room for flexibility regarding design and they are IoT-ready.
 We will go into headless CMS in more detail later on in this post.